dougeby/IntuneDocs/intune-azure/set-device-compliance/get-started-with-device-compliance.md

 ---
 # required metadata

-title: Get started on device compliance | Microsoft Docs
+title: Get started on device compliance | Intune Azure preview | Microsoft Docs
 description: Use this topic to understand the prerequisites you need to create compliance policies in Microsoft Intune
 keywords:
 author: karthikaramanms.author: karaman